 Crucial, of course, is adding a photograph

-Without an image you are not likely to attract much attention.
+Without a recent photograph you are not likely to attract much attention.
 People are always suspicious of profiles without images as they naturally suggest someone who is not fully committed to the process, or is unhappy with the way they look.
-The real reason is much more likely to be that you are shy.
-But potential connections will not have time to make this consideration; they will have moved on to the next profile with a photo.
+The real reason is much more likely to be that they are shy.
+Potential connections, however, will not have time to make this consideration; they will have moved on to the next profile with a photo.

-Here are five recommended steps to creating your perfect profile:
+Here are five recommended steps to help you create your perfect profile:

 - Be honest: Don’t over-sell yourself and always keep a little something back in case you want to make an impression further down the line.
 Something like….”I play the piano” or “I’m in the process of writing a book”, will very likely add interest on a first date.

 - Description: If you find writing about yourself difficult, write about what your passions are: i.e. your children, your hobbies, or your work.
 This will help to convey something of who you are.
 Keep it positive and try to display confidence within your text.
 As the saying goes ‘confidence is everything’!
 If being funny is part of what makes you who you are, then say something amusing.
 If you’re a serious kind of guy or girl then try to express this in some way.
 If you really have problems writing about yourself, ask someone who knows you well to share this task with you.
-Avoid saying too much about your assets – or lack of them.
-This is the Internet after all and you don’t want to attract anyone for the wrong reasons.
+Avoid saying too much about your material assets – or lack of them.
+You don’t want to attract anyone for the wrong reasons.

 - Goals: It’s not always a good idea to state in too much depth what you hope the next stage in your life will be.
-Describe future plans only loosely, suggesting that you are open-minded about what lies ahead.
-Keep things in the moment and focus mainly on describing where you are at in your life right now.
+Describe future plans only loosely, suggesting that you’re open-minded about what lies ahead.
+Keep things in the moment and focus mainly on describing where you’re at in your life right now.